Why Sustainable Aquaculture @ Memorial?

 Research activities involve the development of new species for aquaculture in the province.
 Faculty expertise exists in a wide range of scientific and practical areas, including feed development and analysis, marine larviculture, fish husbandry, commercial scale feeding trials, design of grow-out systems for fish and shellfish culture, optimizing shellfish farm production, international links and consultancy, bivalve larvae, and spat monitoring.

-Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
-Visit the Aquaculture program website for a list of faculty members, their research interests, and contact information.
+Applicants must identify a supervisor before submitting their application.
+The supervisor must confirm that they are willing to supervise the applicant.
+No applicants are offered formal admission until a faculty supervisor has been confirmed.
+Visit the Sustainable Aquaculture program website for a list of faculty members, their research interests, and contact information.
 You may also use the Yaffle search application to find a supervisor you may wish to work with.